SEX INDUSTRY LAWS - Victoria

 Attorney General’s Advisory Group into Street Prostitution 2002 This report marked the end of a broad consultation process involving sex workers, Rhed, legal and health experts, local council and people who live in areas where the street based sex industry is visible.
 Many of the outcomes were positive and recommended legislative reform including the decriminalisation of street based sex work in some areas and the creation of ‘safe houses’.
 Unfortunately the Labor Government in Victoria rejected the recommendations and no further action has been taken since the release of the report.
 Link

-Advertising The Prostitution Control Act (1994, s.17) restricts advertising about sex work.
+The Sex Work Act 1994 (Section 17) restricts advertising about sex work.
 It says that an ad must not:

 - describe sexual services